-- (a) the holder fails to maintain his or her prescribed financial standing stipulated in section 41; - (b) the holder was not physically present in the Islands for a minimum of thirty days in aggregate in any calendar year; or - (c) in the opinion of the Director of WORC any of the matters referred to in section 51(1)(a) to (j) applies to the holder.
+- 46. The holder of a Residency Certificate for Persons of Independent Means or the holder of a Residency Certificate for Retirees acquired under the Immigration Law, 2003 may, at the discretion of the Director of WORC, have the right to reside in the Islands revoked if - (a) the holder fails to maintain that person's prescribed financial standing stipulated in section 41; - (b) the holder was not physically present in the Islands for a minimum of thirty days in aggregate in any calendar year; or - (c) in the opinion of the Director of WORC any of the matters referred to in section 51(1)(a) to (j) applies to the holder.